pharmpy/pharmpy/docs/amd.rst

 Residual
 ~~~~~~~~

-This subtool selects the residual model, see :ref:`resmod` for more details about the tool.
+This subtool selects the residual model, see :ref:`ruvsearch` for more details about the tool.
 The settings
 that the AMD tool uses for this subtool can be seen in the table below.